MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### Language

-Specifies the language to be used when rendering locale-specific strings like country and city names.
+Specifies the language to be used when rendering locale-specific strings like country/region and city names.
 The string can be an ISO 639 two-letter lowercase culture code associated with a language.
 Example values: `"en"`, `"fr"`, `"ja"`.
-The string can optionally be combined with an ISO 3166 two-letter uppercase subculture code associated with a country or region (delimited by `-`).
+The string can optionally be combined with an ISO 3166 two-letter uppercase subculture code associated with a country/region or region (delimited by `-`).
 Example values: `"en-US"`, `"ko-KR"`, `"ja-JP"`.

 **Android**